Turn more visitors into leads with WebFX

 Paying attention to comments can also act as damage control.
 If you get a comment that reflects negatively on your business, it’s important to address the concern right away to show your followers that you’re taking steps to address the user’s concern.

 If you adopt social media as one of your HVAC company’s marketing strategies, it’s essential that you vary your post types.
-Share only promotional items about your company, and you’ll see a negative reaction from your users.
+Share only promotional items about your company, and you likely won’t gain much traction.

-Provide value to them, however, and you’ll get a positive response.
-Share helpful posts from your blog, such as about when to schedule maintenance for your HVAC unit, as well as how to spot problems with your HVAC system.
+Provide value to users, however, and you’ll get a positive response.
+In addition to the occasional promotional post, share helpful posts from your blog, such as about when to schedule maintenance for your HVAC unit, as well as how to spot problems with your HVAC system.

 When you’re brainstorming future content for your social media and blog, make sure you’re creating content that’s unique and high-quality.
-If you’re covering topics that users already know about, it’s unlikely those posts will get traction.
+If you’re covering topics that users already know about, it’s unlikely those posts will get much attention.

-With the ability to improve conversions by 86 percent, video is becoming an asset to HVAC marketing strategies, as well as advertising campaigns.
+With the ability to improve conversions by 86%, video is becoming an asset to HVAC marketing strategies, as well as advertising campaigns.
 Bring video marketing into your company, and you can educate users and answer their biggest questions.

 Give your videos the best chance at success with these tips:

 Like your social media marketing, you should vary what you share with audiences.
 Adopt this approach, and you’ll keep audiences engaged with not only your products but also your company, which is critical for building brand awareness and loyalty.

 - A how-to video on how HVAC systems work

 - A video highlighting a recent trade show event